 - 1. Extensions assist in meeting the housing bottom lines (minimum housing targets) of 8,600 households over the medium-term period through to 2028. - A HDCA and FDS identify a need for additional feasible development capacity for the township and the additional residential land supports the rebuild and recovery of Greater Christchurch; - 3.
-The land is subject to an Urban Growth Overlay and the area is either: - a 'greenfield priority area', or any subsequent urban growth areas or urban containment boundaries, in the CRPS where it is a residential activity; or - b. identified in an adopted Rural Residential Strategy and in accordance with CRPS Policy 6.3.9 where it is a rural residential activity. - The minimum net densities of 12hh/ha for residential activities or 1 to 2hh/ha for rural residential activities are met; - 4.
-A diversity in housing types, sizes and densities is demonstrated to respond to the demographic
+The land is subject to an Urban Growth Overlay and the area is either: - a 'greenfield priority area', or any subsequent urban growth areas or urban containment boundaries, in the CRPS where it is a residential activity; or - b. identified in an adopted Rural Residential Strategy and in accordance with CRPS Policy 6.3.9 where it is a rural residential activity. - c.
+The minimum net densities of 12hh/ha for

-The Site is within an FDA identified in Our Space.
+The Site is not within an FDA identified in Our Space or Change 1 to the CRPS.
+See comments under UG-P1 above.